boutdara/capstone/README.md

 ==============
 The repository includes a Code folder with all the relevant code formatted in ipynb, python, or sql files, a Project Specifications folder with the data platform, a list of data sources, the executive summary, and project plan all in PDF format.

+The pickle file for the machine learning model in the dashboard is included.
+It is named "Capstone_ML2".

 Other deliverables are included in the github as pdf files.

 **CONFIGURATION**